React-WebStore/ResponsiveWebStore/README.md

 # Access

-If you would like access to contribute to this repository please email luc.van.kerkvoort@gmail.com and I will add you to the contributors list as soon as possible.
+If you would like access to contribute to this repository please join the discord channel [RWS](https://discord.gg/NAZzpTDq) and
+I will add you to the contributors list as soon as possible.